 - Purchasing information from trade associations for market or industry research

 - Tickets and transportation to trade shows and networking events

 - Training employees or hiring consultants

-To set an effective marketing budget determine your marketing budget, think about the non promotional activities that pertain to your small business growth that require resources.
+To determine an effective marketing budget, think about the non promotional activities that pertain to your small business growth that require resources.